Skip to main content

 Mission

+What we're focused on now.
 Mission translates purpose into a current, time-bound objective.
 It answers: what are we focused on right now to bring our purpose to life?

 Strategy

-Strategy is the set of choices about where to play and how to win.
-It turns the mission into a plan of action with clear priorities.
+How we'll get there.
+The set of choices about where to play and how to win.
+Strategy turns the mission into a plan of action with clear priorities.

 Outcomes

-Outcomes are the measurable results that tell you whether strategy is working.
-They create accountability and make progress visible.
+How we measure success.
+The measurable results that tell you whether strategy is working.
+Outcomes create accountability and make progress visible.

 Behaviors

-Behaviors are the daily actions and norms that either accelerate or undermine your strategy.
-Culture lives here — not on a poster.
+How we operate daily.
+The actions and norms that either accelerate or undermine your strategy.
+Culture lives here, not on a poster.

 Campfire